kevinfrei/ErgoBlue/README.md

 * If you hit both shift keys, and the keys immediately below at the same time, you'll get a battery report typed out to the text console.
 I plan on adding more diagnostics (Layer stack info, anything else useful) as time goes on.

-**Features I plan on adding**
-* Key actions that are modifier sets + key presses (I think this exists already, but I haven't really looked at Wez's code in enough detail)
+* Key actions that are modifier sets + key presses

+Most of the capabilities already existed in Wez's original Gist.

+**Live Blog, after the fact**

 I'm logging what I'm doing here, paragraph by paragraph.